 Zoroastrians believe in ONE God whose name is Ahura Mazda, the Wise Lord.
 Ahura Mazda has created everything and all Its creations are good and perfect.

 Zoroastrians believe in TWO forces of Good and Evil.
 Zarathushtra (Zoroaster) teaches us that we are free to choose between good and evil but only those who choose the good will be blessed.

 Zarathushtra had THREE good friends who became his first followers.
-One was King Vishtaspa who was the first king who converted to Zoroastrianism.
-His wife Queen Atoosa (Hutaosa) and his minister Jamaspa.
+King Vishtaspa, Queen Atoosa (Hutaosa) and Jamaspa, the King's minister.

 There are FOUR sacred elements in every Zoroastrian Thanksgiving Ceremony-Fire, Water, Metal and Flowers.
 Fire is the symbol of Truth, water is the symbol of perfection, metal is for strength and flowers symbolize immortality.